 In addition to consistantly receiving honors and awards since 1989, Singletary was recently awarded the Rakow Commission from the Corning Museum of Glass, as well as the Mayor’s Award for Diversified Arts in Indian Art NW in Portland Oregon.

-His blown glass sculptures can be found in many collections and museums, including the Corning Museum of Glass in Corning, NY, the Ethnographic Museum, Stockholm, Sweden, Heard Museum of Art, Phoenix, AZ, Museum of Fine Arts, Boston, MA, Seattle Art Museum, Seattle, WA, The Museum of Natural History, Anchorage, AK.
+Preston Singletary art glass can be be found in many collections and museums, including the Corning Museum of Glass in Corning, NY, the Ethnographic Museum, Stockholm, Sweden, Heard Museum of Art, Phoenix, AZ, Museum of Fine Arts, Boston, MA, Seattle Art Museum, Seattle, WA, The Museum of Natural History, Anchorage, AK.

 Currently Preston Singletary is the main glass artist exhibiting his work at the Tacoma Glass Museum in Tacoma, Washington.
 This major exhibition of Preston’s glass includes many blown glass sculptures which show Singletary’s native glass themes.
 This retrospective exhibition of his work will also be traveling to other museums.